"Buy and hold" is supposed to be the way to long-term wealth.

 Your portfolio can recover from this bear market -- but it's going to take some attention from you.
 Buying strong and promising companies now will help you recover those losses -- and get ahead.

-But if you'd like to help it recover even faster, consider adding tools like options trading and exchange-traded funds (ETFs) to the mix.
-They not only help you generate more income, they can also reduce your portfolio's volatility and increase the benefits of diversification.
+If you'd like to help it recover even faster, consider adding tools like options trading and exchange-traded funds (ETFs) to the mix.
+They not only help you generate more income, but can also reduce your portfolio's volatility and increase the benefits of diversification.

 Those are the tools we're using -- and teaching -- at Motley Fool Pro, a $1 million real-money portfolio designed to combine core holdings, options, and ETFs to make money whether the market is up, down, or stagnant.
-If you'd like to learn more about the service -- and how you can use these tools to improve your own portfolio -- just enter your email in the box below.
+If you'd like to learn more about the service -- which we're opening for just a few days in 2009 -- enter your email in the box below.